philson-philip/fireflies.ai/README.md

-# Fireflies, Meeting Detail redesigned
+# Fireflies, Meeting Detail / Transcript view redesigned

-An improved version of the Fireflies meeting / transcript detail view, rebuilt on a design system I built from scratch.
+An improved version of the Fireflies meeting detail / transcript view, rebuilt on a design system I built from scratch.
 Frontend only, mock data, no backend.
 The focus is interaction, craft, accessibility, and a layout that holds up from wide desktop down to a phone in landscape.

 - **Live demo:** https://fireflies-ai.vercel.app/
 - **Repo:** https://github.com/philson-philip/fireflies.ai